 Then, the infection spread & they had to amputate the stump of a leg that was left.

 I was sad for my grandpa & wondered how he’d cope, being such an active man, with one leg.

 Then, he died.

-We had the funeral, cleaned out their house, had an estate sale, and life went on.
+We had the funeral, cleaned out their house, had an estate sale (that was planned with the help of elder and estate planning lawyers), and life went on.